 About Shiny Stone

-Born from a need to find appropriate resources and education to help their daughter, the founders of Shiny Stone who are based on the Wirral have become educated themselves in various childhood developmental and mental health issues.
+Born from a need to find appropriate resources and education to help their own children, the founders of Shiny Stone who are based on the Wirral have become educated themselves in various childhood developmental and mental health conditions.
 In their struggles, they have found a lack of available knowledge and training available in the North West of England regarding various childhood conditions.

 There is a saying that children are here to teach their parents.
 This has certainly been the case in our family.

 Our children have faced the challenges of autism, Selective Mutism, severe anxiety and speech and language difficulties.
 Watching their heartbreaking struggles and desperately wanting to help them has sent me on a journey of research and discovery.

 Trying to get the right help for our children has cost our family financially and emotionally.
 With all the knowledge I have learned I feel a new passion to share what I know and help children with neurological difficulties.
 It feels like going back to my previous career in engineering would be a waste of all this knowledge.